Infinite-Airways/IFA_BOT/README.md

 ## Plans for Near Future
 * Vatsim information such as ATC online
 * Possibly server moderation
+* Maybe extending the bot to other servers..?

 ## Contributing
 This is a private repository as tokens are currently exposed.
 We do not currently plan to make this public